4th Doctoral Colloquium BIOENERGY

 In both areas, Bioenergy and Bioeconomy, excellent research is carried out in Europe across natural, engineering, economic, social and other sciences.
 The European-wide annual Doctoral Colloquium Bioenergy DOC2021 provides an excellent opportunity for tomorrow's scientists and decision-makers of established institutions for open-minded, transdisciplinary networking to exchange information on recent research and improve own knowledge and skills.
 In addition, supervising senior scientists are available for networking and specific information on PhD theses is provided.

-This year, the 4th DOC2021 Doctoral Colloquium Bioenergy will be organized on September 13-14, 2021 by the Institute of Catalysis Research and Technology (IKFT) of Karlsruhe Institute of Technology (KIT) in cooperation with DBFZ in Leipzig and supported by the Scientific Advisory Board, which comprises more than 40 renowned bioenergy scientists from Germany, Austria, Switzerland and Norway.
+This year, the 4th DOC2021 Doctoral Colloquium Bioenergy will be organized on September 13-14, 2021 by the Institute of Catalysis Research and Technology (IKFT) of Karlsruhe Institute of Technology (KIT) supported by DBFZ in Leipzig and by the Scientific Advisory Board, which comprises more than 40 renowned bioenergy scientists from Germany, Austria, Switzerland and Norway.
 A detailed list of all participating scientific institutions and members can be found on our website at www.doc-bioenergy.de.
-A final decision on the format, online or in presence, will be taken in June 2021.

 Future researchers, industry leaders and policy makers need to be brought together at an early stage to share knowledge and discuss research gaps and challenges.
 At the same time, networking between scientific institutions that are already intensively involved in bioenergy research needs to be expanded.